---

 ## Frequently Asked Questions

-**Q: What should I do if I can't get my Google reCAPTCHA v3 Site Key and Secret Key?**
+**Q: How do I get the Google reCAPTCHA v3 Site Key and Secret Key?**

-**Q: Can I use Nexter Blocks to add Google reCAPTCHA to other forms besides the registration form?**
+**Q: Can I add Google reCAPTCHA to a Login & Register form instead of only a registration form?**

-**Q: What is the best way to position Google reCAPTCHA in my registration form?**
+**Q: What is the best way to place reCAPTCHA in a WordPress registration form?**